kyjus25/radiobrowser/README.md

 website frontend with angular 7.x for [radio-browser api](https://github.com/segler-alex/radiobrowser-api)

-## Installation
+## Dependencies

-- You will need `php-cli` to handle ICY metadata queries
+- You will need `php-cli` to handle ICY metadata queries.
+MacOS should come with it by default.
+Run `php -v` to see if you have it installed.

 ## Installation